alex-costich/react-router-docs-follow-along/notes/basics.md

 Because of this natural coupling, React Router has data conventions to get data into components easily.
 There are two APIs that are used to load data:

-- `Loader`, a function that is built to retrieve the data and is assigned to the `loader` property of the route.
+- `Loader`, a function that is built to retrieve data (handle GET requests) and is assigned to the `loader` property of the route.

 ```jsx
 import { getContacts } from '../../contacts'